renato145/renato145.github.io/_posts/2018-05-31-inei-criminality-data.md

 <br>

-And finally maps for the most recurrent crimes:
+Finally we can show maps for the most recurrent crimes:

 {% include figure image_path="/images/inei-criminality-data/delitos-crim-maps.png" alt="crime complaint map" %}

 <br>

----
+## Source

 You can find the code for the post in this [notebook](https://nbviewer.jupyter.org/github/renato145/peru-stats/blob/master/nbs/explore-delitos.ipynb).